 There’s no shortage of dining options on Royal Caribbean’s private island, and with the exception of Coco Beach Club restaurant and Captain Jack’s restaurant, it’s all included in your stay.

 Located next to Splashaway Bay, Skipper’s Grill serves burgers, tacos, salads, and a variety of grilled items along with gorgeous waterfront views.
 Dessert options here include double chocolate chip caramel brownies and soft serve ice cream.
-For an additional cost (or included in your drinks package), the self-serve beer station serves up a cold one to enjoy on a hot day.
+For an additional cost (or included in your drinks package), the self-serve beer station serves up cold ones to enjoy on CocoCay’s hot days.

 BEGINNER’S GUIDE: How to Plan and Book Your First Cruise Vacation